bendoesdata/saint-silva/_posts/2021-10-22-introducing-saint-silva.md

 ---
 layout: post
 title: Experiments in sound
-subtitle: The beginning of saint silva.
+subtitle: The beginning of Saint Silva
 tags: [note]
 ---

 Introducing *Saint Silva*, a new ambient musical project with a first EP.

 <!-- start main content -->